ivobeerens-nl/blog/content/blog/2015/01/scvmm-2012-r2-agent-update-error/index.md

 - Open a Command Prompt (Run as Administrator)
 - Browse to the location where the VMM agent is stored
-- Execute the following command: msiexec /I vmmAgent.msi
+- Execute the following command: `msiexec /I vmmAgent.msi`
-- In the SCVMM Console Reassociate the Hyper-V host and perform a cluster refesh
+- In the SCVMM Console Reassociate the Hyper-V host and perform a cluster refresh

 After these steps the updated VMM agent is installed on the Hyper-V server.